Saint Raphael's Cathedral (Madison, Wisconsin)

-Saint Raphael's Cathedral is the cathedral and a parish for the Roman Catholic Diocese of Madison and was located in downtown Madison, Wisconsin at 222 West Main Street.
+Saint Raphael's Cathedral was the cathedral and a parish for the Roman Catholic Diocese of Madison and was located in downtown Madison, Wisconsin at 222 West Main Street.
 In March 2005, the Cathedral building located at 204 West Main Street was heavily damaged in a fire and was demolished.
-The parish community remains active, and hopes to rebuild the cathedral.
-As of October 2015, no plans had been announced for the rebuilding.
 In late 2012, the diocese constructed a park on the site, called Cathedral Square or Cathedral Place featuring a Way of the Cross.
+In 2023, it was announced that St. Bernard's Church in Madison would be named the new cathedral rather than build a new cathedral at the St. Raphael site.